kappapiana/howtos/git.md

 because if I have created branch on one computer, I might fail to have on a different computer.
 This checks all local and remote are aligned

+## Get a remote branch to local

+    git branch -r #gets the List

+    git checkout -t origin/[namebranch] #copies remote branch, sets to track it

 # resolve conflicts